Geroprotectors

 Recent progress in our understanding of genetic mechanisms of

-aging and longevity provides an opportunity to select some enzymes
+aging and longevity provides an opportunity to select some

-as targets for pharmacological correction.
-The phosphoinositide
+enzymes as targets for pharmacological correction.
+The

-3-kinase (PI3K) and TOR-kinase cascades are affected in some
+phosphoinositide 3-kinase (PI3K) and TOR-kinase cascades are

-were exposed to low dozes of LY-294002 (5 microM), wortmannin (0.5
+Experimental animals were exposed to low dozes of LY-294002 (5

-microM), and rapamycin (0.5 microM) separately during their
+microM), wortmannin (0.5 microM), and rapamycin (0.5 microM)

-(LY-294002 and wortmannin) and the TOR-kinase inhibitor rapamycin
+specific PI3K inhibitors (LY-294002 and wortmannin) and the

-slightly increase the median and maximal lifespan of the fruit
+TOR-kinase inhibitor rapamycin slightly increase the median and

-fly, Drosophila melanogaster.
+maximal lifespan of the fruit fly, Drosophila melanogaster.

 Rapamycin